Conviction of 'Serial' podcast subject Adnan Syed reinstated by Maryland court | Law-Order

 The panel did not specifically order Syed back to prison, but allowed for a two-month delay in the "mandate" of its decision to allow the parties "time to assess how to proceed."
 Syed has maintained he was innocent and did not kill Hae Min Lee, who was 18 when she was strangled and buried in a Baltimore park.
 The podcast "Serial," produced by Chicago public radio station WBEZ, drew national attention to the case in 2014.

-An attorney for Syed could not be immediately reached for comment.
+An attorney for Syed said he remains free and the latest decision was not about Syed's innocence but more about proceedings.
+The attorney said Syed's team will seek a review in the Supreme Court of Maryland.
+"The Appellate Court of Maryland has reinstated Adnan's convictions, not because the Motion to Vacate was erroneous, but because Ms Lee's brother did not appear in person at the vacatur hearing," Erica Suter, Syed's counsel, told Reuters.

+"There is no basis for re-traumatizing Adnan by returning him to the status of a convicted felon."
 Prosecutors filed a motion last September to vacate the conviction after conducting a yearlong investigation alongside a public defender representing Syed.

 Baltimore Circuit Court Judge Melissa Phinn subsequently ordered Syed to be released from prison, where he was serving a life sentence.